 Educate yourself.
 Try out new things but never forget to measure your successes.

-Any general opinions of the marketing scene in 2017?
+Any general opinions of the marketing scene?

 Marketing has changed so much in the nine years since we founded Fusion and is likely to change even more.
 It’s good that companies have become a lot more transparent thanks to internet reviews and ratings.
 An unhappy customer can air their frustration online and happy customers can rave about their experiences by recommending products and companies.